looker-open-source/gcs-storage-intelligence-block/README.md

 </div>

-# Google Cloud Storage Insights
+# Google Cloud Storage Intelligence
 ## What does this Looker Block do for me?

 <div style="text-align: justify; line-height: 1.5;">

-<p>Designed for Google Cloud Storage (GCS) users, this Looker block facilitates obtaining deep analytical insights from extensive datasets by seamlessly integrating Storage Insights data into Looker.
+<p>Designed for Google Cloud Storage (GCS) users, this Looker block facilitates obtaining deep analytical insights from extensive datasets by seamlessly integrating Storage Intelligence data into Looker.
 It supports the identification of key usage patterns, potential inefficiencies, and opportunities for optimization and cost management, enabling advanced data analysis.</p>

 <p>In order to obtain these high level dashboards this block creates:</p>